BryantWelch/keyboard-test.app/README.md

 ## 🌟 Features

-- **Real-time Key Press Tracking**
-  - Instantly visualize key presses
-  - Detect left and right variants of modifier keys
-  - Clear, intuitive key history display

 - **Multiple Test Types**
-  - Key Test: Test individual keys and see their response
+  - **Key Test**: Test individual keys to verify their response, helping you identify any faulty or non-functional keys.
-  - Rollover Test: Test how many simultaneous keypresses your keyboard can register
+  - **Rollover Test**: Test how many simultaneous keypresses your keyboard can register, helping you identify potential issues with key ghosting or unregistered keys.
-  - Typing Test: Measure your typing speed and accuracy
+  - **Typing Test**: Measure your typing speed and accuracy with this typing test.
+You can adjust the test mode from Word Count to Timed.

 - **Comprehensive Keyboard Layout Options**
   - 60% Layout: Compact design without function row, navigation cluster, or numpad